What are autoinflammatory syndromes?

 What is the treatment for autoinflammatory syndromes?

 Treatment varies with the actual syndrome.
 In many forms, systemic corticosteroids have only a modest effect.
 Biologic agents such as anakinra (which targets IL-1) result in a dramatic and consistent improvement in those syndromes where a clear link to IL-1 has been shown.
-There is less consistent benefit in other conditions where a direct link with IL-1 has not been found.
+There is a less consistent benefit in other conditions where a direct link with IL-1 has not been found.